Alemi7523/Alemi7523.github.io/index.md

 |               |  |              |  |Kricketune   |5 |        |   |
 |               |  |              |  |Noctowl      |2 |        |   |

 Quite a lot of variety.
 Notice that **Exeggcute** will evolve to normal or Alolan Form depending on location and Terajuma is Alolan Form, you can find all the maps that trigger Alolan Form for this evolution on the Appendices.
+The Ship is a place where it won't.

 Notice that the time of the day is locked in for story reasons right now.